Liberty Leading the People: Symbolism

 Delacroix depicted Liberty as both an allegorical goddess-figure and a robust woman of the people.
 The mound of corpses and wreckage acts as a kind of pedestal from which Liberty strides, barefoot and bare-breasted, out of the canvas and into the space of the viewer.
 The Phrygian cap she wears had come to symbolize liberty during the first French Revolution of 1789.
-The painting has been seen as a marker to the end of the Age of Enlightenment, as many scholars see the end of the French Revolution as the start of the Romantic era.
+The painting has been seen as a marker of the end of the Age of Enlightenment, as many scholars see the end of the French Revolution as the start of the Romantic era.

 The fighters are from a mixture of social classes, ranging from the bourgeoisie represented by the young man in a top hat, a student from the prestigious École Polytechnique wearing the traditional bicorne, to the revolutionary urban worker, as exemplified by the boy holding pistols.
 What they have in common is the fierceness and determination in their eyes.
 Aside from the flag held by Liberty, a second, minute tricolore can be discerned in the distance flying from the towers of Notre-Dame.

 The identity of the man in the top hat has been widely debated.
-The suggestion that it was a self-portrait by Delacroix has been discounted by modern art historians.
+Modern art historians refute the idea that it was a self-portrait of Delacroix.
 In the late 19th century, it was suggested the model was the theatre director Étienne Arago; others have suggested the future curator of the Louvre, Frédéric Villot; but there is no firm consensus on this point.

 Several of the figures are probably borrowed from a print by popular artist Nicolas Charlet, a prolific illustrator who Delacroix believed captured, more than anyone else, the peculiar energy of the Parisians.